emarsden/pg-el/README.md

 - The [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) distributed database (Apache licence).
 Has very limited PostgreSQL compatibility.
 For example, an empty query string leads to a hung connection, and the `bit` type is returned as a string with the wrong oid.
-Last tested 2025-10 with version 23-4.
+Last tested 2025-12 with version 23-4.

+- The [Apache Datafusion](https://datafusion.apache.org/) query engine, designed primarily for incremental processing applications (“streaming”), has quite good PostgreSQL compatibility (using the pgwire library).
+It does not support the `timetz` datatype, nor `TRUNCATE TABLE`, nor `UPDATE`, nor `CREATE INDEX` statements.
+Last tested 2025-12 with version 51.0.

 - The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the `bit` type for example.
-It works with these limitations with pg-el (last tested 2025-11 with Materialize v0.164.1).
+It works with these limitations with pg-el (last tested 2025-12 with Materialize v26.5).

 - The [CedarDB](https://cedardb.com/) database spun off from the Umbra research database developed at the University of Munich is fairly PostgreSQL compatible and works well with pg-el.
-Last tested 2025-12 with CedarDB version v2025-12-02.
+Last tested 2025-12 with CedarDB version v2025-12-19.

 - The [QuestDB](https://questdb.io/) time series database (Apache licensed) has very limited PostgreSQL support, and does not support the `integer` type for example.
-Last tested 2025-10 with version 9.2.0.
+Last tested 2025-12 with version 9.2.3.

 - The proprietary [Yellowbrick](https://yellowbrick.com/) distributed database does not implement `SERIAL` columns, nor datatypes such as `text`, `bit` and `timetz`, nor collation, nor enums, nor